guidefari/here_hugo/content/note/reading.md

 ---
 title: "On Reading more effectively"
 date: 2022-10-15T03:42:20+02:00
-description: Some highlights snipped from fs.blog
+description: Some highlights snipped from fs.blog + a Youtube video at the end
 tags: [learning, reading]
 images: ['https://images-here-hugo.vercel.app/api/og-image?title=On%20Reading%20more%20effectively']
 ---